jimmoffitt/tb-usage-cost-metrics/README.md

 To calculate cost, the API Endpoint uses the [Professional](https://www.tinybird.co/docs/billing/plans-and-pricing.html#professional) pricing as listed on the [website](https://www.tinybird.co/pricing).
 For enterprise customers, Tinybird offers volume-based discounts.

 ## Getting started
 As described in the [Tinybird documentation](https://www.tinybird.co/docs/billing/plans-and-pricing.html), pricing is driven by the amount of compressed data stored and the amount of data processed.
-Processed data includes the amount of data written to Data Sources and Materialized Views, and the amount of data read to generate API responses and to serve Query API requests.
+Processed data includes the amount of data written to Data Sources and Materialized Views, and the amount of data read to generate API responses and serve Query API requests.

-First, it is assumed that you already have a Tinybird account and know where to find an authentication token.
-If that is not the case, you can get started [HERE)(https://www.tinybird.co/docs).
+It is assumed that you already have a Tinybird account and know where to find an authentication token.
+If that is not the case, you can get started [HERE](https://www.tinybird.co/docs).

-Second, it is also assumed that you have created a Tinybird Data Source, and likely have a curated Pipe processing data.
-And hopefully, you have published an API Endpoint and are in a place where you need to monitor requests, data processing, and storage space.
+It is also assumed that you have created a Tinybird Data Source, and likely have a curated Pipe processing data.
+And probably, you have published an API Endpoint and are in a place where you need to monitor requests, data processing, and storage space.

+For the quickest deployment of the billing API Endpoint, you should have the Tinybird CLI installed and ready to go.
+See the [CLI Quick Start](https://www.tinybird.co/docs/quick-start-cli.html) documentation.
+If you prefer to not use the CLI, the API Endpoint can be created with the Tinybird user-interface by manually creating a Pipe and five Nodes.
+See below for instructions for both methods.

 ## Setting up your billing endpoint
 There are two ways to create the "tinybird_billing" Pipe and API Endpoint: using the user interface (UI) or the command-line interface (CLI) tool.
 Using the CLI is the quickest method.
 Another advantage of using the CLI is that you will automatically end up with a Pipe and Nodes with descriptions that describe how they work.